raghavan/BloombergRapidTechTalk/README.md

-Enter the folder where the datamodeller.py is present and run the command "python datamodeller.py training.csv testing.csv" inside this will render the results in your shell.
+Enter the folder where the datamodeller.py is present and run the command "python datamodeller.py training.csv testing.csv"  this will render the results in your shell.

 Reference:
 http://scikit-learn.org/stable/modules/naive_bayes.html#naive-bayes